-Mark is a partner in the Dispute Resolution team, recommended for Commercial Litigation in The Legal 500 UK.
-He specialises in substantial multi-jurisdictional disputes principally for clients in the financial services sector and also has particular expertise advising on complex insolvency matters.
-He regularly acts for a number of brokers, hedge funds and insolvency practitioners.
+Mark is a Partner and Head of Dispute Resolution team and our Insolvency practice.
+Mark is recommended for Commercial Litigation in The Legal 500.
+He specialises in substantial multi-jurisdictional disputes, regularly acting for clients in the financial services sector.
+Mark’s clients include brokers, banks, hedge funds and insolvency practitioners.

-- Represented leading City broker Marex Financial Limited against a BVI liquidator in a case before the US Bankruptcy Court Southern District of New York.
+- Instructed to defend proceedings brought by a BVI liquidator before the US Bankruptcy Court Southern District of New York.
 This high profile claim concerned Chapter 15 recognition of foreign proceedings.
-In January 2016 the Judge dismissed the liquidator’s claim against our client and delivered a precedent ruling which is highly significant for the offshore financial community (2016, Case No 14-10358(REG)).
+The Judge dismissed the liquidator’s claim against our client and delivered a ruling significant for the offshore financial community (2016, Case No 14-10358(REG)).

-- Representing an Australian Forex broker, Go Markets Pty Limited, in connection with a claim before the Commercial Court by its liquidity provider following the announcement on 15 January 2015 by the Swiss National Bank that it would no longer hold the Swiss Franc at a fixed exchange rate with the Euro.
+- Instructed by an Australian Forex broker in connection with a claim before the Commercial Court following the announcement by the Swiss National Bank that it would no longer hold the Swiss Franc at a fixed exchange rate with the Euro.
 That event caused a subsequent, and significant, shock to the foreign exchange markets.

-- Represented the liquidator for an offshore hedge fund on a professional negligence claim arising from failed investments for damages in excess of USD$60 million ( EWHC 1801 (Comm)).
+- Instructed by the liquidator for an offshore hedge fund on a professional negligence claim arising from failed investments for damages in excess of USD$60 million ( EWHC 1801 (Comm)).

 - 2015 – Present: Partner, Memery Crystal